scosma/aws-demos/cloudformation-workshop/0-create-template/README.md

+## Create your first template

+The goal of this section is to get you familiar with EC2 so that you know what you will be deploying with CloudFormation.
+Then you'll create a template to deploy EC2 while following best practices.

 ### Lab 1 - Launch and connect to an EC2 instance
 The first thing we'll do is try to launch an EC2 instance into one of the public subnets of the VPC